repmax/netmaker/README.md

 # NetMaker

-NetMaker is a project to develop tools and service to translate NetML files to a variety of files that can easily be imported by network visualization and analysis software.
+NetMaker is a project to develop tools and service that convert NetML files to a variety of file formats that can easily be imported by network visualization and analysis software.

 ![](img/txt-json-net.png)

-NetML is a network markup language which makes it easy to write down information as nodes with properties and links in a simple text file.
+NB: NetML is a network markup language which makes it easy to write down information as nodes with properties and links in a simple text file.
 Read more at https://repmax.github.io/netml/.

 ## Status